 King’s last public speech foreshadowed his death

-On the night before his assassination, MLK came to Memphis to give a speech in support of the city’s African-American garbage workers.
+On the night before his assassination, King traveled to Memphis to give a speech in support of the city’s African American sanitation workers.
 At Mason Temple Church, he told the crowd, “Like anybody, I would like to live a long life.
 Longevity has its place.
 But I’m not concerned about that now… I’ve seen the Promised Land.
 I may not get there with you.
 But I want you to know tonight, that we, as a people, will get to the Promised Land.
 And I’m happy tonight.
 I’m not worried about anything.
 I’m not fearing any man.
 Mine eyes have seen the glory of the coming of the Lord.”